anthonyeden/Livewire-Routing-Protocol-Client/README.md

     LWRP.stop()

-##Careful!
+## Careful!

-This hasn't been tested extensively in production.
-If you make too many connections, your devices will misbehave.
-Additionally, there may be unknown bugs.
-Please test all this on a non-critical network before going anywhere near your air-chain.
+If you make too many connections, your Livewire devices may misbehave.
+Please test this software on a non-critical Livewire network before going anywhere near your live broadcast systems.

 No liability will be accepted by the developer of this software.